March Days: Death toll

 The May 1918 dispatch of The New York Times stated that "2,000 were killed and 3,000 were wounded in [the] struggle between Russians and Mussulmans".
 A later 1919 publication by The New York Times reported – presumably citing Azerbaijani officials – that 12,000 people were killed during the events.
 The same publication wrote that, according to Azerbaijani representatives, the Bolsheviks crushed Muslims with assistance from Armenians who wanted to "wipe out old enemies and seize their lands".
 The 1920 New York Times Current History edition used the same figure of 12,000 victims.
+French journalist Henry Barby estimated in 1921 that 7,000 Muslims and 3,000 Bolsheviks and Armenians had died.
+The leader of Baku Soviet, Stepan Shahumyan, claimed that more than 3,000 killed in two days from both sides.
+ARF leader Karekin Pastermadjian, in his October 1918 article for the Armenian Herald – a publication of the Boston-based Armenian National Union of America – asserted that over 10,000 Azerbaijanis and nearly 2,500 Armenians were killed, without mentioning whether these casualties were military, civilian or both.

 The Azerbaijani delegation to the 1919 Paris Peace Conference provided the following interpretation of the March Days:

 In that bloodthirsty episode, which had such fatal effects upon the Muslims, the principal part was played by the Armenians, who were then in Baku, clustering as elsewhere around their nationalist party [ARF]...
 The truth is that the Armenians under the guise of Bolshevism, rushed on the Muslims and massacred during a few frightful days more than 12,000 people, many of whom were old men, women, and children.

-The leader of Baku Soviet, Stepan Shahumyan, claimed that more than 3,000 killed in two days from both sides.
-However, in his October 1918 article for the Armenian Herald – a publication of the Boston-based Armenian National Union of America – prominent ARF leader Karekin Pastermadjian asserted that over 10,000 Azerbaijanis and nearly 2,500 Armenians were killed.
+Other sources mention varying estimates.
+For example, Archbishop Bagrat of Baku stated that 300 Russians and Armenians were killed, while estimating 700 Muslim deaths.
+Iranian newspapers, using information from Iranian subjects who had returned from Baku immediately after the violence, reported a death toll of 1,200 for Russians and Armenians, while estimating that 2,000 Muslims had also died.
+The Persian consul to Baku estimated 5,000 Muslim deaths, without mentioning Russian and Armenian deaths.
+A surviving 1919 deposition before the Azerbaijani Extraordinary Investigation Commission records a witness saying that up to 3,000 Muslims were killed, again omitting to mention deaths of Armenians or Russians.

+In partisan scholarship, Armenian sources put the number of Muslim victims at around 3,000, while Azerbaijani sources estimate 12,000.
+The figure of 3,000, a number also cited by Shaumyan in a private letter to Vladimir Lenin, is more widely accepted amongst independent historians.